abigamkelly/Qualifying-Exam/CODES/README.md

 ### How to Compile and Run
 #### regional_colocation_compression
-1. Change your current directory to the directory containing c_functions.cpp
+1. Change your current directory to regional_colocation_compression
 2. Open distance_threshold_calculation.ipynb and run all the cells
 3. Run the following command in the terminal: **g++ -O3 -shared -o c_functions.so -fPIC c_functions.cpp**
 4. Open regional_colocation.ipynb and run all the cells

 #### colocation_compression
-1. Change your current directory to the directory containing c_functions.cpp
+1. Change your current directory to the colocation_compression
 2. Run the following command in the terminal: **g++ -O3 -shared -o c_functions.so -fPIC c_functions.cpp**
 3. Open compression.ipynb and run all the cells